Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_geospatial/tb_zts_geospatial.md

 Duration: 1

 ### Overview
 Tasty Bytes operates Food Trucks in numerous cities and countries across the globe with each truck having the ability to choose two different selling locations per day.

 One important item that our Executives are interested in is to learn more about how these locations relate to each other as well as if there are any locations we currently serve that are potentially too far away from hot selling city centers.

 Unfortunately what we have seen so far is our first party data does not give us the building blocks required to complete this sort of Geospatial analysis.
 Thankfully, the Snowflake Marketplace has great listings from Safegraph that can assist us here.

 ### Step 1 - Using First Party Data to Find Top Selling Locations
-Before we leverage the Snowflake Marketplace to grab Safegraph data, please execute our first three queries which will set our Role and Warehouse context to `tasty_data_engineer` and `tasty_de_wh` and find the Top 10 Selling Locations for Paris in 2022.
+Before we leverage the Snowflake Marketplace to access Safegraph Point of Interest data, please execute our first three queries which will set our Role and Warehouse context to `tasty_data_engineer` and `tasty_de_wh` and find the Top 10 Selling Locations for Paris in 2022.

-In this the 3rd query we will see the usage of [TOP](https://docs.snowflake.com/en/sql-reference/constructs/top_n), [SUM](https://docs.snowflake.com/en/sql-reference/functions/sum) and [YEAR](https://docs.snowflake.com/en/sql-reference/functions/year) functions.
+In our third query we will see the usage of [TOP](https://docs.snowflake.com/en/sql-reference/constructs/top_n), [SUM](https://docs.snowflake.com/en/sql-reference/functions/sum) and [YEAR](https://docs.snowflake.com/en/sql-reference/functions/year) functions.

 ```
 USE ROLE tasty_data_engineer;